Quezon City, the Philippines

 November 9, 2013

-What could be more fabulous than ushering in the Christmas spirit with lights and music?
-Dazzling lights dancing to yuletide carols beckoned Mom and me to Ayala Triangle in Makati a year ago.
-This year, we didn’t have to go far.
-The first light and sound show in Quezon City recently opened at TriNoma, Ayala Malls’ premiere shopping-dining-entertainment center in our home city.
-I had received an invite to attend the launch of Merry Musical Lights Show, an event made for a mommy date.
+What can be more fabulous than ushering in the Christmas spirit with lights and music?
+A year ago, dazzling lights dancing to yuletide carols beckoned Mom and me to Ayala Triangle in Makati.
+This year, we don’t have to go far.
+The first light and sound show in Quezon City has recently opened at TriNoma, Ayala Malls’ premiere shopping-dining-entertainment center in our home city.
+I have received an invite to attend the launch of Merry Musical Lights Show, an event made for a mommy date.

-The launch was set at the lowest level of the Garden Restaurants atrium.
-Mom and I settled a row away from the stage.
-She browsed the media kit provided for me at the registration before I could get my hands on it.
-A photographer approached her, perhaps fascinated by the only silver-haired member of the audience, and just like that, I was relegated to an assistant position.
+The launch has been set at the lowest level of the Garden Restaurants atrium.
+We settle a row away from the stage and Mom readily browses the media kit provided for me at the registration before I can get my hands on it.
+A photographer approaches her, perhaps fascinated by the only silver-haired member of the audience, and just like that, I am relegated to an assistant position.

-The lights dimmed for the launch’s musical guests.
+The lights dim for the launch’s musical guests.
 U.P.
-Concert Chorus was first to take to the stage.
-They went full-on pop for the mall market and spiced up their act with rousing choreography.
-Singer-actress-host Nikki Gil then appeared in a sheer blue number to belt out a medley of Disney tunes.
-Mom was already a fan of both acts; the musical prelude was a double treat for her.
+Concert Chorus is first to take to the stage.
+They go full-on pop for the mall market and spice up their act with rousing choreography.
+Singer-actress-host Nikki Gil then appears in a sheer blue number to belt out a medley of Disney tunes.
+Mom is a fan of both acts; the musical prelude is a double treat for her.

-Topnotch performers all, but they were just opening acts for the main event.
-After the finale, Nikki led the countdown to TriNoma’s first ever light and sound show.
-True to this year’s theme, Magical Circus, the venue imploded with sparkling lights and spheres in synch with electronic traditional carols and Filipino Christmas songs.
-The darkened atrium was soon magically transformed into a kaleidoscopic circus ring where pinpoint lights danced, spotlights swung on ethereal trapeze, and colorful spheres juggled themselves, spreading holiday cheer to shoppers and diners.
+Topnotch performers all, but they are just opening acts for the main event.
+After the finale, Nikki proceeds to lead the countdown to TriNoma’s first ever light and sound show.
+True to this year’s theme, Magical Circus, the venue implodes with sparkling lights and spheres in synch with electronic traditional carols and Filipino Christmas songs.
+The darkened atrium is soon magically transformed into a kaleidoscopic circus ring where pinpoint lights dance, spotlights swing on ethereal trapeze, and colorful spheres juggle themselves, spreading holiday cheer to shoppers and diners.

-The eight-minute, 360-degree spectacle evoked Christmas traditions binding family and friends, kids and kids-at-heart, even Mom the Kid and her blogger-assistant, in a common experience away from individual distractions.
+The eight-minute, 360-degree spectacle evokes Christmas traditions binding family and friends, kids and kids-at-heart, even Mom the Kid and her blogger-assistant, in a common experience away from individual distractions.

-At the end of the show, Mom was caught by an ambush interview.
-Asked about her feelings during the show, she could only utter a word, “Merry!”
-Not that she had to say it; even her eyes were smiling.
-After all, this was an event after her own merry heart.
+At the end of the show, Mom is caught by an ambush interview.
+Asked about her feelings during the show, she can only utter a word, “Merry!”
+Not that she has to say it; even her eyes are smiling.
+After all, this is an event after her own merry heart.